SimonCox87/SwiftPayments/crm/bashInstructions.md

-1. Navigate to paul-crm folder in the terminal cd paul-crm
+1. Navigate to crm folder in the terminal cd crm

 2. Type the following command in the terminal;
     bash install-modules